skienzmatishun/rippreport/content/p/fairhope-infrastructure/index.md

 - Hix Snedeker
 - Britt
 - Gray
-summary: In Fairhope, Alabama, there’s a water shortage, incomplete infrastructure projects, and an overloaded sewer system.
+summary: In Fairhope, there’s a water shortage, incomplete infrastructure projects, and an overloaded sewer system.
 Amidst legal battles and controversy, 68 Ventures proposes a new mixed-use development, “Park City,” which has drawn criticism for its potential impact on the community and local schools.
 categories:
 - citycouncil
 authors: